KatrinaHuberJuma/q-cards/learnings.md

     - https://reactjs.org/docs/context.html

 ### Composition
   - composition allows us to use the children of components (the parent components must NOT be self closing) like so `{ ...props.children }`
     - the `...` is (probably?) a spread operator, destructuring/unpacking the children
     - https://www.youtube.com/watch?v=3XaXKiXtNjw
     - https://dev.to/bouhm/thinking-in-react-component-composition-fp5

 ### useEffect Hook
   - useEffect renders whenever the component mounts, which is not the same as on page load
   - The `dependency array` is the second, optional argument in the useEffect function.
     <!-- TODO: flesh out this understanding more? -->
     <!-- Extension: Better Comments -->

+### Patterns
+- Rather than passing in `props`, we destructure `props` in the parameter e.g.
+  `Card({studentName, showDequeue, imgUrl, question} ){....`